-- If you have a rainwater tank it must be located away from or screened from view from all Public Areas. - · Meter boxes must be painted to match the wall colour. - TV aerials are to be installed inside the roof cavity or designed and located so that they are not visible from Public Areas - Radio masts or satellite dishes are to be designed and located so that they are not visible from Public Areas. - Storage tanks for solar hot water systems, roof and wall mounted air conditioning units, clothes drying facilities and service yards are not to be visible from Public Areas. - Garbage bin pads are mandatory and are to be located so that they are not visible from Public Areas.
+- If you have a rainwater tank it must be located away from or screened from view from all Public Areas. - If your dwelling requires an on-site sewer treatment system, it must be located behind the rear building line, and you should consider access (for maintenance), irrigation and impact on neighbouring properties - · Meter boxes must be painted to match the wall colour. - TV aerials are to be installed inside the roof cavity or designed and located so that they are not visible from Public Areas - Radio masts or satellite dishes are to be designed and located so that they are not visible from Public Areas. - Storage tanks for solar hot water systems, roof and wall mounted air conditioning units, clothes drying facilities and service yards are not to be visible from Public Areas. - Water tanks, if installed, must be located to the side or rear of the building, and appropriately screened from the primary street frontage. - Garbage bin pads are mandatory and are to be located so that they are not visible from Public Areas.